kestra-io/docs/content/docs/06.enterprise/apps.md

 ---

+## App Executions

+Each time a user creates an execution by submitting a form in the app, a new execution is generated with the system label `system.app` and a value of `yourAppId`.
+For example, to filter all executions created by the `computeResourcesForm` app, you can search for `system.app:computeResourcesForm` in the label filter.

+For every execution, you can track the user inputs, see the current state, view logs, and check the outputs — all from the Kestra UI.
+This lets you observe, troubleshoot and manage issues with your apps just as you would with any other workflow execution in Kestra.

+---

 ## App Layout Blocks

 Each app is made up of blocks that define the layout and content of the app.
 You can add blocks for markdown text, forms, buttons, logs, inputs, outputs, and more.
-The blocks are displayed in a specific order based on the app’s state (e.g. `START`, `RUNNING`, `SUCCESS`, `FAILURE`, `PAUSE`, `RESTART`).
+The blocks are displayed in a specific order based on the app’s state (e.g. `START`, `RUNNING`, `SUCCESS`, `FAILURE`, `PAUSE`, `RESUME`).

 By combining different blocks, you can create a custom UI that guides users through the app’s workflow.
-For example, you could start with a markdown block that explains the purpose of the app, followed by a form block for users to enter their data, and a button block to submit the request.
-You can also add blocks to display logs, outputs, and buttons for approving or rejecting paused workflows.
+For example, you could start with a markdown block that explains the purpose of the app, followed by a form block for users to enter their inputs, and a button block to submit the request.
+You can also add blocks to display execution logs, outputs, and buttons for approving or rejecting paused workflows.

-In terms of customization, you can define custom text, color, and style of buttons within the form, as well as the messages displayed before and after submission.
+In terms of customization, you can define custom text, color, and style of buttons within the form, as well as the messages displayed before and after submissions.

----

-## App Executions

-Each time a user creates an execution by submitting a form in the app, a new execution is generated with the system label `system_app` and a value of `yourAppId`.
-For example, to filter all executions created by the `compute-resources-form` app, you can search for `system_app:compute-resources-form` in the label filter.

-For every execution, you can track the user inputs, see the current state, view logs, and check the outputs — all from the Kestra UI.
-This lets you observe, troubleshoot and manage issues with your apps just as you would with any other workflow execution in Kestra.